 This may not seem like the most important tool for a neighborhood watch.
-At face value I would agree with you.
-Surely you would want flash lights, vehicles and a bunch of cool security gadgets, not to mention the ever-popular two-way radio?
+At face value, I would agree with you.
+Surely you would want flashlights, vehicles and a bunch of cool security gadgets, not to mention the ever-popular two-way radio?
 Yes, these are all tools that allow a neighborhood watch to perform its tasks (click here for a detailed discussion on this topic).

 But let’s take a strategic look at your suburb’s safety.
 Considering the amount of effort that goes into putting a neighborhood watch scheme together; you want to ensure that you are getting the most bang for your buck.
 Here are some questions that need answering: Are you patrolling in the right place?
 Are your patrols having an effect on the local crime?

-How Maps are Used
+How Maps Are Used

 Obviously the most fun kind of maps are treasure maps.
 The exciting big red X marks the spot.
 Who wouldn’t want one, or maybe even ten, of those?
 But maps don’t only show the location of treasure chests.
-With the advent of electronic and online mapping techniques, a multitude of uses have emerged.
-This includes directing us from A to B in the car, or finding the closest hospital.
+With the advent of electronic and online mapping techniques, a multitude of uses has emerged.
+This includes directing us from A to B in the car or finding the closest hospital.
 Better yet; the local pizza joint (another kind of treasure).

 Maps are a powerful way to represent spatial information.
 Take a road trip from Johannesburg to Cape Town, South Africa (it’s a worthwhile holiday destination).
-A quick mapping exercise tells us that it’s a 1398-kilometre drive (that’s 868 miles for those of you who have not been lucky enough to grow up with the metric system).
+A quick mapping exercise tells us that it’s a 1398-kilometer drive (that’s 868 miles for those of you who have not been lucky enough to grow up with the metric system).
 The map will show you that you are going to travel in a southwest direction.
 It will show you how many towns you will travel through and the attractions on route.
-It even shows that you will travel through a desert before emerging into green winelands.
+It even shows that you will travel through a desert before emerging into green Winelands.

-But while you are holidaying in the Fair Cape, you want to know that you have not had some unwelcomed house guests and your TV stays just where you left it.
+But while you are holidaying in the Fair Cape, you want to know that you have not had some unwelcome house guests and your TV stays just where you left it.
 So how do we make maps that will help keep your TV out of the hands of a greedy pillager?

 Space Age Maps